homeymusic/mami.codi.R/man/thoughts/Gabor.md

 The dimensions of MaMi.CoDis application of HUP to signal analysis are a
-period dimension, wavelength (l) measured in meters, and a frequency dimension, frequency (f) measured in 1 / seconds.
+period dimension, period (l) measured in meters, and a frequency dimension, frequency (f) measured in 1 / seconds.

 Do sound waves have mass?
 [Sound Waves Carry